-Pythons can be killed year round on private property using firearm, decapitation, or captive bolt gun.
+Pythons can be killed year-round on private property using firearms, decapitation, or captive bolt gun.
 There are also 25 public lands in Florida where you may kill pythons and other invasive reptiles.
 This page lists those areas.

 Can I Spear Lobster?

-No, lobster are illegal for spearing and using and instrument that will crush or penetrate the lobster shell.
+No, lobsters are illegal for spearing and using an instrument that will crush or penetrate the lobster shell.

 Spearfishing is innately dangerous.
 You’re swimming around with a spear or speargun that could be faulty or you could have an accident and the gun could go off when you don’t want it to.
 Like firearms on dry land, keep your spear pointed in a safe direction at all times.

 Never point it toward people or fish you don’t want to spear.
 Make sure your equipment is in top condition before you go on a hunt.
 Use good quality equipment, not cheap stuff you find at a drastic discount.